survivejs/webpack-book/manuscript/styling/02_separating_css.md

 T> This same technique can be employed with other assets, like templates, too.

 W> It can be potentially dangerous to use inline styles within JavaScript in production as it represents an attack vector. **Critical path rendering** embraces the idea and inlines the critical CSS to the initial HTML payload improving perceived performance of the site.
-It's discussed in the next chapter in detail.
 In limited contexts inlining a small amount of CSS can be a viable option to speed up the initial load (fewer requests).

 ## Setting Up `ExtractTextPlugin`